spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-graceful-shutdown.md

 When a running process is stopped by, for example, signals like `SIGTERM` and `SIGINT`, the process is stopped right away, no matter if it is completed or not.
 Sometimes, such behavior is not acceptable—for example, in the case of half imported data set.

-Whenever you need to make sure that a process is shut down gracefully, you can use the *GracefulRunner* module and pass `\Generator` to its `GracefulRunnerFacadeInterface::run()` method. `GracefulRunnerFacadeInterface::run()` uses the [signal handler](https://github.com/Seldaek/signal-handler) to register a new handler [with pcntl_signal](https://www.php.net/manual/en/function.pcntl-signal.php), and wraps the passed `\Generator`.
+To make sure that a process is shut down gracefully, use the `GracefulRunner` module and pass `\Generator` to its `GracefulRunnerFacadeInterface::run()` method. `GracefulRunnerFacadeInterface::run()` uses the [signal handler](https://github.com/Seldaek/signal-handler) to register a new handler [with pcntl_signal](https://www.php.net/manual/en/function.pcntl-signal.php), and wraps the passed `\Generator`.
 Until a signal was sent, the `\Generator::next()` method is executed to make sure that one step of your process is fully completed before the script shuts down.

 Example: